2023 Solar Incentives Guide for Howland, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-To find out exactly how much money the ITC could save you, talk to your local Howland solar panel installation expert.
+To more fully understand how the ITC might apply to you, reach out to your local Howland solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Howland solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Howland solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more can be claimed at multiple levels.
-On top of federal solar incentives, there are often state and local ones as well.
-Certain incentives are ongoing, while others are available for a limited time.
-They may be given by the Ohio government, or by your county or municipality.
+Tax credits, rebates and more can be provided at multiple levels.
+Along with federal solar incentives, there are often state and local ones, too.
+The incentives — which may be given by the state of Ohio, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Howland